 Real-World Examples

-Let’s look at some real-world examples of how we can use SCP and SSH with a master control socket.
+Let’s examine some real-world examples of how to use SCP and SSH with a master control socket.

 Example 1: Transferring a Large File

-Suppose we want to transfer a large file from our local machine to a remote server.
-Without using the master control socket, we would need to establish a new SSH connection every time we want to transfer a file, which can be slow and put unnecessary load on the remote server.
+We want to transfer a large file from our local machine to a remote server.
+Without using the master control socket, we would need to establish a new SSH connection whenever we want to transfer a file, which can be slow and put unnecessary load on the remote server.

 To use the master control socket, we first need to set it up by running the following command: